inampaki/bootcamp2021-urdu/class06- create local and global npm packages/README.md

 1. Create new_folder **qasim** (you should use your name)
 2. go to [https://www.npmjs.com/signup](https://www.npmjs.com/signup)

-    *   create your account
+    *   Create your account
-    *   login with credential
+    *   login with credentials
     *   You have to verify email address after receiving email from **support@npmjs.com**

-3. `npm init --scope=m.qasim077` (replace m.qasim077 to your-npmjs-user-name)
+3. `npm init --scope=m.qasim077` (replace m.qasim077 with your-npmjs-user-name)
     this command will be generated ** package.json ** file.
     ```
     {